 In general, follow the Conventional Commit guidelines

-For each branch, commit, or PR, we need you to specify the type to help us keep things organized:
+Type is an important prefix in PR, commit message.
+For each branch, commit, or PR, we need you to specify the type to help us keep things organized.
+For example,

 Naming your Branch¶